 Trees improve our urban lifestyle - As well as being beautiful, trees are working, living organisms giving us a range of services that contribute to improving our urban lifestyle;

-Trees control noise pollution - Trees muffle urban noise almost as effectively as stone walls.
+Trees control noise pollution - muffling urban noise almost as effectively as stone walls.
 Planted at strategic points in a neighbourhood or around your house, trees can lessen major noise from urban surroundings.

-Trees offer natural barriers - They screen buildings creating privacy or softening the visual impact of the urban landscape.
+Trees offer natural barriers - screening buildings creating privacy or softening the visual impact of the urban landscape.

 Trees shade and cool - Shade from trees reduce the need for air conditioning in summer.
 Studies have shown that parts of urban areas without trees providing cooling shade become 'heat islands' with higher temperatures than surrounding areas.

-Trees clean air - Trees help cleanse the air by absorbing airborne particles and reducing air temperature.
-Carbon monoxide, sulphur dioxide and nitrogen dioxide are pollutants that are absorbed by trees.
+Trees clean air - by absorbing airborne particles and reducing air temperature.
+Pollutants are absorbed by trees.
 Trees remove this air pollution by lowering air temperature, through respiration and by retaining particulates.

 Trees produce oxygen - In one season, a mature, leafy tree produces as much oxygen as 10 people inhale in a year.
 Trees act as filters and many trees in bushland act as a giant filter that cleans the air.

 Trees are carbon sinks - To produce its food, a tree absorbs and locks away carbon dioxide in its wood, roots and leaves.
+This locking-up process stores carbon in wood, instead of creating greenhouse gas.
 Carbon dioxide contributes to climate change.
-Trees play an important role for individual carbon storage and collectively a forest is a giant carbon sink that can lock up as much carbon as it produces.
-This locking-up process stores carbon in wood, instead of creating greenhouse gas.
+Trees play an important role for carbon storage.

 Trees help prevent soil erosion - Tree roots bind the soil and their leaves break the force of wind and rain on soil.
 Trees inhibit soil erosion, conserve rainwater and reduce stormwater runoff and sediment deposit in waterways.

-Trees can increase property values - Real estate values are said to increase when trees beautify a property or neighbourhood.
+Trees can increase property values - Real estate values increase when trees beautify a property or neighbourhood.
 Real estate agents have recognised that a good streetscape and leafy garden trees can add monetary value to properties.